The Registration Desk is open from 8:00am to12:00pm and 1:30pm to 4:00pm please attend at these times to register.

 Please open the forms in Adobe Acrobat.

-In accordance with Health Board name recommendations, all new patients should present two forms of identification.
+In accordance with current recommendations, all new patients should present two forms of identification.
 This is required to reduce and prevent fraudulent attempts to obtain or misuse NHS care.
 Overseas visitors may be asked for additional information to prove NHS entitlement.

 One form of identity must ideally be photographic such as: